 Lets take the example of quite a simple Kanban bord which Arel English used while getting prepared for the summer season with sailing comunnity in Shelter Island, NY.
 He tells about his successful Kanban implementation in his blog.

 Just look at those sticky notes in the Queue.
 It is good to know that they managed to put almost all of them to Done!
 But I think this was quite a big issue as there is no possibility to prioritize those tasks or see them at least.

 Controversial thoughts arise after pointing out the pros and cons of physical task boards:

 - People receive more than 80% of information using the sense of sight.
-However, combining several senses, for example touch and sight, helps to perceive information even better.
-This explains the great success and efficiency of Scrum and Kanban boards – they both show the process visually and lets team members to feel that a task really goes through the process.
+However, combining several senses, for example, touch and sight helps to perceive information even better.
+This explains the great success and efficiency of Scrum and Kanban boards – they both show the process visually and lets team members feel that a task really goes through the process.

 Scrum or Kanban software

 Even though it is advised not to use Agile software at the beginning, most likely you will decide to use it later anyway.
 At this point, I would say that adopting a tool when you start prevents you from one more transition later.

 And what is most important – everything is much simpler when using a tool:

 - Try different board templates to see which one works best for you without removing the tape from the whiteboard or redrawing columns and rows each time.

 - Add as much info as needed to the task card, even attach files and still keep the board uncluttered.